Mohamed El Naschie: Chaos, Solitons & Fractals

 At the end of the 1980s, chaos theory and fractal mathematics were in fashion, and El Naschie wished to apply these concepts to engineering.
 In 1991 El Naschie founded the scientific journal Chaos, Solitons & Fractals, initially with the British publisher Pergamon Press.
 When Pergamon was sold, the journal passed to the Elsevier stable.
-He served as its Editor-in-Chief until his retirement in 2009.
+He served as its editor-in- hief until his retirement in 2009.
 El Naschie published over 300 of his own papers in the journal, and this extremely high rate of self-publication by the editor-in-chief led to charges that normal standards of peer review were not upheld at the journal.
 Peter Woit of Columbia University was quoted as saying "it's plain obvious that there was either zero, or at best very poor, peer review, of his own papers".
 El Naschie has said "Senior people are above this childish, vain practice of peer review."
 Otto Rössler, an honorary editor of the journal and a biochemist best known for his involvement in a failed lawsuit to halt the Large Hadron Collider due to fears that it would generate mini black holes, stated in British court testimony that "if you have something new to offer, peer review is dangerous" and "delays progress in science".
 The journal also had a high level of self-citation, which increased its impact factor.